Before Your Vaccine

 - Swollen Lymph Nodes (Lymphadenopathy)

 There is a remote chance that the vaccine could cause a severe allergic reaction.
-A severe reaction would usually occur within a few minutes to one hour after getting a dose of COVID-19 Vaccine.
+A severe reaction would usually occur within a few minutes to one hour after getting a dose of the COVID-19 Vaccine.
 Signs can include:

 - Difficulty breathing